COVID-19 Questions | Financial Aid

 Did you say that interest would be waived on all federally held student loans?
 Which loans are covered?

 All loans owned by the U.S. Department of Education (ED) will have interest waived.
 That includes Direct Loans, as well as Federal Perkins Loans and Federal Family Education Loan (FFEL) Program loans held by ED.
-Interest will not accrue on federally held student loans for at least 60 days, beginning on March 13, 2020.
-ED may extend that period, depending on the status of the COVID-19 national emergency.
+Interest will not accrue on federally held student loans until December 31st, 2020.

 Please note that some FFEL Program loans are owned by commercial lenders, and some Perkins Loans are held by the institution you attended.
 These loans are not eligible for this benefit at this time.